Body integrity dysphoria: Causes

 As of 2014 the cause was not clear and was a subject of ongoing research.

 However a small sample of people with body integrity dysphoria connected to their left leg have had MRI scans that showed less gray matter in the right side of their superior parietal lobule.
 The amount of gray matter missing was correlated to the strength of the patients' desire to remove their leg.

 Diagnosis

 In the ICD-11, BID is included under the category "Disorders of bodily distress or bodily experience".
-It is "characterised by an intense and persistent desire to become physically disabled in a significant way (e.g. major limb amputee, paraplegic, blind), with onset by early adolescence accompanied by persistent discomfort, or intense feelings of inappropriateness concerning current non-disabled body configuration.
-The desire to become physically disabled results in harmful consequences, as manifested by either the preoccupation with the desire (including time spent pretending to be disabled) significantly interfering with productivity, with leisure activities, or with social functioning (e.g. person is unwilling to have a close relationships because it would make it difficult to pretend) or by attempts to actually become disabled have resulted in the person putting his or her health or life in significant jeopardy.
-The disturbance is not better accounted for by another mental, behavioural or neurodevelopmental disorder, by a Disease of the Nervous System or by another medical condition, or by Malingering."
+It is "characterised by an intense and persistent desire to become physically disabled in a significant way (e.g. major limb amputee, paraplegic, blind), with onset by early adolescence accompanied by persistent discomfort, or intense feelings of inappropriateness concerning their current non-disabled body.
+The desire to become physically disabled can result in harmful consequences, as manifested by either the preoccupation with the desire significantly interfering with productivity, with leisure activities, or with social functioning or by attempts to become disabled having resulted in the person putting their health or life at risk.
+The disturbance is not better explained by another mental, behavioural or neurodevelopmental disorder, by a disease of the nervous system or by another medical condition, or by malingering."
 A diagnosis of gender dysphoria must be ruled out.